Workplace Culture & Solutions During our Hybrid Coming of Age

 Video conferencing can’t always check all the boxes.

 State the obvious: video conferencing is now a part of everyday life, during and outside of working hours.
 That’s not going to be changing any time soon.
 To have such easy access to video platforms is a major milestone along the collaboration tech timeline.
-But internal business and external market expectations are forcing longer, faster strides toward “what’s next” in response and anticipation of the future of work.
+But internal business and external market expectations are forcing longer, faster strides toward “what’s next” in response to new worker and customer experience expectations.

 Workplace telepresence robots: Integration > Disruption

-Robots seamlessly coexisting with people in the workplace is not a future promise--it's in practice.
-The future of work depends on people having safe, efficient, and meaningful experiences on and off-site, or what we at Ava Robotics perceive as impact on ‘both sides of the screen.’
+Robots seamlessly working with and for people is not a future promise--it's in practice.
+Success depends on people having safe, efficient, and meaningful experiences on and off-site, on ‘both sides of the screen.’

 Ava Telepresence Robots are designed and built to seamlessly and autonomously integrate with your workforce in your workspace.
-But this integration depends entirely upon the cultural and business needs previously discussed.
+But this integration depends entirely upon both cultural and business needs.

 A few distinguishing points about telepresence robots: